devtonic0/blowfish/README.md

 # blowfish
-this blowfish verification is for betlifesports.com
+this blowfish verification is for betlifesports.com ticket #5265